One of the most common questions people ask us on Instagram (@sprintercampervans) is how much does a Sprinter van conversion cost?

 Do you want some luxuries or do you prefer a more minimal camping-on-wheels setup?

-The more minimal, the less ‘stuff’, fewer gadgets, therefore lower cost to buy and kit out your conversion van.
+The more minimal, the less ‘stuff’, fewer gadgets, the lower your total camper van cost will be.
 If you want internet, a coffee maker, enough electricity to power loads of gadgets and a hot water heater and shower, then you’re definitely leaning towards the ‘luxury’ Sprinter van conversion end of the spectrum!

 Do you care how fancy / Instagram-worthy your Sprinter camper van will end up being?